alir128/HackLabsWebDevWorkshop/README.md

     var newTask = req.body.newtask;
     //add the new task from the post route into the array task.push(newTask);
-    //after adding to the array go back to the root route res.redirect("/todo");
+    //after adding to the array go back to the todo route defined above. res.redirect("/todo");
 })